-Output from HEC-HMS is summarized in Table 3.7, presenting the mean annual water balance on a catchment basis and an overall WSPA basis for the 1991-2005 time period.
+Output from HEC-HMS is summarized in Table 3.15, presenting the average annual water balance and on a catchment basis for the 1991-2005 time period.
 The water balance terms are defined below:

 - Precipitation Climate data used to represent the precipitation over each of the catchments is summarized by HEC-HMS and is presented here. - ET Estimated actual evapotranspiration. - Interflow Outflow from 1st linear reservoir (half of percolated water); percolated water which moves laterally through the unsaturated soil horizon. - Baseflow Outflow from 2nd linear reservoir (half of percolated water); slow responding groundwater system.
-Consists of water which reaches the saturated soil zone. - Overland Runoff Depth of water that does not infiltrate, and reaches the surface water system via overland runoff.

-Total Outflow - Total annual outflow from the catchment; is the sum of Baseflow, Interflow and Runoff.
+Consists of water which reaches the saturated soil zone. - Overland Runoff Depth of water that does not infiltrate, and reaches the surface water system via overland runoff. - Total Outflow Total annual outflow from the catchment; is the sum of Baseflow, Interflow and Runoff.